-If you’re strapped for cash and sick of burning through your mom’s Netflix account, then all you need is subway fare and a towel to enjoy some of the best beaches in NYC.
-There’s likely a spot for whatever mood you happen to be in: partygoers can have a drink at Jacob Riis Park Beach, those looking to relax and get away from summer crowds should hit Fort Tilden; and Coney Island Beach packs all the shore-side carnival festivities you could ask for.
+If you’re strapped for cash and sick of burning through your mom’s Netflix account, all you need is subway fare and a towel to enjoy some of the best beaches in NYC.
+There’s likely a sandy shore for whatever mood you're in: partygoers can have a drink at Jacob Riis Park Beach, those looking to relax and get away from summer crowds should hit Fort Tilden; and Coney Island Beach is jam-packed with all the shore-side carnival festivities you could ask for.

 NYC seems to have the monopoly on psychics, vintage comic book salesmen and incense peddlers at just about every corner, but its signature street fairs take the fun-finds to a whole new level.
 Whether you’re saving your cash for Smorgasburg, Crafts on Columbus or the Washington Square Outdoor Art Exhibit, you’re guaranteed to leave with a full belly and bags of rare tchotchkes, jewelry and bizarre creations.

 If you’re a vintage-sifting feign, a foodie or, hell, a New Yorker, then you need to hit one of the best flea markets in NYC.
-We have a full-guide about how flea-goers can navigate the city’s bazaar scene, so satisfy the itch and start shopping for craft jewels and antiques and indulge on gourmet eats from our favorites such as the Brooklyn Flea Fort Greene, LIC Flea and Food and the Queens International Night Market.
+We have a full-guide about how flea-goers can navigate the city’s bazaar scene, so satisfy the itch and start shopping for craft jewels and antiques and indulge on gourmet eats from our favorites such as the Brooklyn Flea, LIC Flea and Food and Queens Night Market.

 This beautiful, one-of-a-kind park has locals and tourists alike flocking to take in its scenic views and greenery.
 And you never know what kind of outdoor artwork, nearby food trucks or performances you might stumble upon while you’re there!
 Running a span of more than 15 blocks, the High Line allows for tons of opportunities to stop by an adjacent fun-having spot.